jipingw/DNAcycP2/README.md

 ## Available formats of DNAcycP2 and DNAcycP

-DNAcycP2 is available in three formats: A web server available at http://DNAcycP.stats.northwestern.edu for real-time prediction and visualization of C-score up to 20K bp, a standalone Python package avilable for free download from https://github.com/jipingw/DNAcycP2-Python, and a new R package available for free download from bioconductor (https://github.com/jipingw/DNAcycP2).
+DNAcycP2 is available in three formats: A web server available at http://DNAcycP.stats.northwestern.edu for real-time prediction and visualization of C-score up to 20K bp, a standalone Python package avilable for free download from https://github.com/jipingw/DNAcycP2-Python, and a new R package will be available for free download from bioconductor ( as well as from https://github.com/jipingw/DNAcycP2).